 Obituaries and burial transcriptions, Manitoba Genealogical Society.

-We thank Doug Love, the Bruce family, Shirley Batters Christianson, James Kostuchuk, and Terry Simpson for providing information used here.
+We thank Doug Love, the Bruce family, Shirley Batters Christianson, James Kostuchuk, Terry Simpson, Lorna Clark, and Rose Kuzina for providing information used here.

 This page was prepared by Bob Hainstock, Ed Ledohowski, and Gordon Goldsborough.